Jenners

-Jenners was a former well-established department store in Edinburgh, Scotland, situated on Princes Street.
+Jenners was a department store in Edinburgh, Scotland, situated on Princes Street.
 It was Scotland's oldest independent department store until the retail business was acquired by House of Fraser in 2005.
 It closed in December 2020 and was vacated by House of Fraser in May 2021.
-The building will eventually be restored.
+The building is currently undergoing restoration to be repurposed as a hotel.

 History

 Jenners was founded as "Kennington & Jenner" in 1838 by Charles Jenner FRSE (1810–1893), a linen draper, and Charles Kennington.
 The store has never left its site on Princes Street, but its original building was destroyed by fire in 1892.
 In 1893 the Scottish architect William Hamilton Beattie was appointed to design a replacement, which subsequently opened in 1895.
-At Charles Jenner's insistence the building's facade was decorated with rows of female caryatids "to show symbolically that women are the support of the house".
-The new store featured many technical innovations such as electric lighting and hydraulic lifts, and is now a category A listed building.
+It is now a category A listed building.

-Jenners was run for many years by the Douglas-Miller family, descendants of James Kennedy, who took charge of the store after Charles Jenner retired in 1881.
+Jenners was run for many years by the Douglas Miller family, descendants of James Kennedy, who took charge of the store after Charles Jenner retired in 1881.
 Known as the "Harrods of the North", it has held a Royal Warrant since 1911, and was visited by Queen Elizabeth II on the occasion of its 150th anniversary in 1988.

 Sale to House of Fraser

-On 16 March 2005 it was announced that the Douglas-Miller family were in advanced negotiations to sell the business to the House of Fraser, at an estimated price of £100–200 million, but a month later it was sold for £46.1 million.
+On 16 March 2005 it was announced that the Douglas Miller family were in advanced negotiations to sell the business to the House of Fraser, at an estimated price of £100–200 million, but a month later it was sold for £46.1 million.
 While other acquisitions by House of Fraser had been renamed, Jenners kept its identity.

 The store made national news in 2007 when it publicly announced that it would stop selling paté de foie gras, following a boycott by the Duke and Duchess of Hamilton.
 In 2008, House of Fraser invested £3 million in improvements to the store.
 As a result of this, in 2016 the basement toy department was rebranded under the Hamleys name, before being closed in 2019.

-The lease of the building remained with the Jenners holding company JPSE Ltd, owned by the Douglas-Miller family.
-In August 2005 it was sold to Moorcroft Capital Management, owned by Jenners' former chief executive Robbie Douglas-Miller.
+The lease of the building remained with the Jenners holding company JPSE Ltd, owned by the Douglas Miller family.
+In August 2005 it was sold to Moorcroft Capital Management, owned by Jenners' former chief executive Robbie Douglas Miller.
 In 2017 the building was bought by Danish billionaire fashion retailer and landowner in Scotland Anders Holch Povlsen, reportedly for £53 million.

 In late 2019 it was reported that the business was considering reducing its size or moving from Princes Street.